aws-deepracer-community/deepracer-for-cloud/README.md

 	* stop.sh
 		* stops the whole environment
 		* automatically finds and stops the training container which was started from the sagemaker container
+	* upload-snapshot.sh
+		* uploades a specific snapshot to S3 in AWS.
+If no checkpoint is provided, it attempts to retrieve the latest snapshot

 * evaluation